adamsilver/fdpb/03-Book-A-Flight.md

 - A menu to show suggestions
 - A status box to announce changes to screen reader users

-The HTML, in combination with CSS and Javascript will display suggestions beneath the text box as the user types.
+The HTML in combination with CSS and Javascript displays suggestions beneath the text box as the user types.
 All the attributes are necessary in order to build an inclusive component that users can operate with a mouse, keyboard and screen reader interchangeably.

 Text box notes:

-- `role="combobox"` to announce that they are interacting with an autocomplete control, not a regular text box.
+- `role="combobox"` announces that they are using an autocomplete control, not a regular text box.
-- `aria-autocomplete="list"` to announce that in using this autocomplete, a list will appear from which the user can choose.
+- `aria-autocomplete="list"` denotes that, a list will appear from which the user can choose.
-- `aria-expanded` to indicate the menu is showing or not.
+- `aria-expanded` indicates the state.
+That is whether it's showing or not.
 - `aria-owns="combobox-options"` connects the text box to the menu by `id`.
-- `autocomplete="off"` stops browsers showing their suggestions and interfering with those offered the component itself.
+- `autocomplete="off"` stops browsers showing their own suggestions and interfering with those offered by our component.

 Option notes:

-- `role="option"` to announce it as an option in the list.
+- `role="option"` announces it as an option in the list.
-- `aria-selected` to indicate the selected option.
+- `aria-selected` indicates the state.
+That is whether it's selected or not.

 Status box notes:

 - `aria-role="status" announces the status.
 For example, *2 results available.*
-- `aria-live="polite" announces the status when the user stops typing.
-Ensuring they aren't interrupted.
+- `aria-live="polite" ensures the announcement doesn't interrupt the user.
+It waits until the user stops typing.
 - `aria-atomic="true"` means the entire status will be announced, even if Javascript was to optimise what's injected.

 ```Javascript